CASDAV/DotNet.LearningNotes/notes/Platforms & Frameworks.Dot Net.3 HTTP.Understanding HTTP.md

 id: s0jhm0w44j3ijznlcf1zq3y
 title: Understanding HTTP
 desc: ''
-updated: 1693544740264
+updated: 1695150053688
 created: 1693539953427
 ---

 ## Introduction to HTTP

 HTTP (a.k.a.
-Hypertext Transfer Protocol) is an application protocol that is the foundation of any data exchange on the Web, and it is the base to understand Client-Server applications.
+Hypertext Transfer Protocol) is an application protocol that is the foundation of most data exchange on the web, and it is the base to understand Client-Server applications.

 Initially designed and developed by [Tim Berners-Lee](https://es.wikipedia.org/wiki/Tim_Berners-Lee) in the 90s, later standardized by [IETF (a.k.a.
 Internet Engineering Task Force)](https://www.ietf.org/) and [W3C (a.k.a.
 World Wide Web Consortium)](https://www.w3.org/).